 * Latex is a 100% natural substance that breaks down in sunlight and water and should never be confused with plastic.

-* Research shows that under similar environmental conditions, latex balloon will biodegrade at about the same rate as a leak from an oak tree.
+* Research shows that under similar environmental conditions, latex balloons will biodegrade at about the same rate as a leaf from an oak tree.
+Please stay tuned, as we are currently in the process of conducting our own experiments on this commencing Oct 2017.

 Saving The Rainforest:

-* Latex balloons are harvested from the sap of rubber trees, the trees aren’t cut down to produce the latex.
+* Latex balloons are harvested from the sap of rubber trees, the trees aren’t cut down in order to produce the latex.

-* Rubber trees are one of the main forms of vegetation in tropical rain forests, which are crucial to maintaining the earth’s ecological balance.
+* Rubber trees are one of the main forms of vegetation in tropical rain forests, which are crucial to maintaining the earth’s ecological balance and combating climate change.
+Latex production also provides employment and income for some of the most impoverished people in the world.

 * The trees grown to produce latex for balloons are grown in a plantation rather than in a rain forest, however the natural biology of trees helps maintain our atmosphere and protect the ozone layer, irrelevant of where the trees are located.